Page event

 Feel free to choose the best way to specify the page

-event fields, but remember that the Context Payload is the most powerful way to do it.
+event fields, but remember that the Data Layer is the most powerful way to do it.

 Control the destinations of the events